LucasEstafanous/Resume/index.md

 - Developed hyperautomated solutions using macros and other tools to expedite large scale changes within Azure DevOps and utilizing VSCode.

-- Implemented effective formatting techniques to maintain consistent wiki article structure using mark-up languages like markdown, html and CSS.
+- Audited web pages, applications, and services (e.g., Azure DevOps, GitLab, Grafana, Synology, GitHub), anonymizing sensitive data as required.
+Uploaded sanitized screenshots to company file share for marketing purposes.

-- Employed knowledge of markdown language and Azure DevOps functionality to create and apply wiki article templates.
+- Applied knowledge of markdown language and Azure DevOps functionality to create and apply wiki article templates.

-- Conducted comprehensive research to understand Johnny Decimal System and apply JDS framework to all organization file structures.
+- Utilized Agile SCRUM and Azure DevOps' Work Item Types (WITs) to create and manage tasks for team objectives, ensuring efficient progress tracking.

-- Utilized PowerShell to efficiently reformat a substantial volume of pages, streamlining the document conversion process and ensuring consistent formatting across multiple files.
+- Employed use of PowerShell to efficiently reformat a substantial volume of pages, streamlining the document conversion process and ensuring consistent formatting across multiple files.

 ### _Kingkiller Games_